Trepan-Debuggers/python3-trepan/README.rst

 Features
 ========

+Since this debugger is similar to other_ trepanning_ debuggers_ and *gdb* in general, knowledge gained by learning this is transferable to those debuggers and vice versa.

 There's a lot of cool stuff here that's not in *pydb* or the stock Python debugger *pdb*.

 Command Completion